ghi-electronics/Documentation/hardware/sitcore/soc.md

 A clean power source, suitable for digital circuitry, is needed to power SITCore SoCs.
 Voltages should be regulated to within 10% or better of the specified voltage.
 Decoupling capacitors of 0.1 uF are needed near every power pin.
 Additionally, a large capacitor, typically 47 uF, should be placed near the SoC if the power supply is more than few inches away.

 ### Analog Considerations
 It is a good idea to provide a separate filtered supply line for the `Vdda`, and `Vref+` pins.
-Additionally, on the 260 pin devices you may want to provide a separate filtered ground connection for the `Vssa` and `Vref-` pins.
+Additionally, on the 260 pin devices, you may want to provide a separate filtered ground connection for the `Vssa` and `Vref-` pins.
 While this is not needed for ADC operation, it does help to ensure more accurate ADC readings by reducing analog supply noise.

 ### Crystals
 The SITCore requires an external 8 MHz crystal and associated circuitry to function.
 For the RTC to function, a 32.768